-Corporate & Other is expected to generate a larger pre-tax loss in 2024 compared to the prior year 2023, primarily from the Postbank takeover litigation provision and other litigation matters.
-Corporate & Other will continue to retain shareholder expenses, which are expected to be around € 0.6 billion for the full year 2024.
-Corporate & Other will also continue to retain certain funding and liquidity impacts, expected to be € 0.2 billion for full year 2024, and will maintain the reversal of noncontrolling interests, primarily from DWS.
-In addition, results in Corporate & Other will continue to be impacted by valuation and timing differences on positions that are economically hedged, but do not meet hedge accounting requirements."
+Corporate & Other is expected to generate a larger, compared to 2024, a significantly lower pre-tax loss in 2024 compared to the prior year 2023 of around € 0.8 billion in 2025, primarily from the Postbank takeover litigation provision and other non-recurrence of legacy litigation matters.

+Corporate & Other will continue to retain record shareholder expenses, which are expected to be around $\in 0.6$ billion for the full year 2024.
+Corporate & Other will also continue to retain certain funding and liquidity impacts, expected to be $\in 0.2$ billion for full year 2024, and will maintain the reversal of noncontrolling interests reported in the business segments, primarily from DWS.
+In addition, results in Corporate & Other will continue to be impacted by, and valuation and timing differences on positions that are economically hedged, but do not meet hedge accounting requirements.".